 Jeffrey (Jeff) Silverman, NSS Dean's Board of Advisors chairman, retired as corporate vice president for Technical Operations at Celgene Americas in April 2018.
 He previously worked for Alpha Therapeutics, acquired by Grifols in 2003.
-Jeff received a BS in Biochemistry in 1977 from Cal State LA and was honored as the 2010 Distinguished Alumnus of NSS.
+Jeff received a B.S. in biochemistry in 1977 from Cal State LA and was honored as the 2010 Distinguished Alumnus of NSS.
 He received an MBA from Claremont Graduate University.
-Jeff enjoys travel, cooking, photography, camping, and hiking.
 He lives in Pasadena with his spouse and Cal State LA alumna, Amelia Perez-Silverman.
 Amelia received a BS in Environmental Health Science in 1976.

 Dr. Dietler has over twenty years of experience conducting archaeological research in academic and applied settings.
 His research interests are broad, and he has published on the intersections of craft production and the origins of political complexity in prehistory, technological innovation at the dawn of the Industrial Revolution, and Victorian mortuary practices.
 His projects have received awards from the California Preservation Foundation, the Los Angeles Conservancy, and the City of San Gabriel